michaelhenkel/opencontrail-cni-cnm-service-chaining/README.md

-# Service chaining with OpenContrail using CNI and CNM based container
+# Service Chaining with OpenContrail using CNI and CNM based container as Virtual Network Functions (VNF)

 CNI (Container Network Interface) and CNM (Container Network Model) are two competing
 container networking frameworks.
 CNI can be used for k8s, OpenShift and Mesos,